 Struggling to find balance or managing the challenges of grad school

 Connect with a Don today by attending a virtual community event.
 If you don’t know your Don, visit or call the CLV front desk.

 Duty staff are available overnight from 8 p.m. - 8 a.m., 7 days a week.
 Duty staff receive extensive training in crisis response, including supporting students through mental health emergencies.
 Call a duty staff at any time overnight if:

 You or a friend in residence needs any type of emotional or medical support

 You need to talk to someone about anything at all, including feeling lonely, homesick, or unsafe

 Call the Duty Staff numbers posted in your community, or you can call from your Front Desk.
 The CLV Don on-call is available from 8 p.m. – 8 a.m. every day and can be reached at 519-500-3037.

 Residence Life Coordinators

-RLCs are full-time professional staff on-call 24 hours a day, 7 days a week.
+Residence Life Coordinators (RLCs) are full-time professional staff on-call 24 /7.
 Some of them live on campus and are available to respond quickly.

 Your RLC is trained to support you with any level of emergency, including mental health support.
 You can meet with your RLC for any reason at all including: